seanyoung/cir/irp/doc/irp_introduction.md

 Both flash and gap can have the following suffix:

 * `m`: milliseconds.
-The value is value is mulitplied by 1000.
+The value is value is multiplied by 1000.
 * `u`: microseconds.
 The value is used as-is.
 * `p`: periods.
 The value is the number of carrier periods.
-The carrier period calculated with `1000000 / carrier_in_hz`.
+The carrier period in microseconds can be calculated using `1000000 / carrier_in_hz`.
 * no suffix: units.
 The value is multiplied by the unit value from the general spec.

 ## The bit spec

 In our simple IRP we left the bit spec `<>` empty.
-The bit spec specifies how bits are encoded, i.e. how should a 0 bit be encoded and how should 1 bit be encoded.
+The bit spec specifies how bits are encoded, i.e. how should a 0 bit be encoded and how should a 1 bit be encoded.
 The encoding for a 0 bit value and a 1 bit value are separated by `|`.
 So, for example in the nec protocol, a 0 bit is encoded by a 560 microsecond pulse followed by 560 microsecond space, and a 1 bit is encoded by 560 microsecond pulse followed by a 1680